mvaisakh/development/7_hardware-compatibility/7_3_sensors.md

 on the Android Open Source Project site.
-*   MUST prevent adding a fingerprint without first establishing a chain of trust by having the user confirm existing or add a new device credential (PIN/pattern/password) using the TEE as implemented in the Android Open Source project.
+*   MUST prevent adding a fingerprint without first establishing a chain of trust by having the user confirm existing or add a new device credential (PIN/pattern/password) that's secured by TEE; the Android Open Source Project implementation provides the mechanism in the framework to do so.
 *   MUST NOT enable 3rd-party applications to distinguish between individual fingerprints.
 *   MUST honor the DevicePolicyManager.KEYGUARD_DISABLE_FINGERPRINT flag.